danil-smirnov/argocd-ecr-updater/README.md

 ECR currently requires token authentication.

-ArgoCD supports username and password authentication for helm repos but does not have native functionality to refresh tokens
+ArgoCD supports username and password authentication for helm repos but does not have native functionality to refresh tokens.

-This image regenerates ECR tokens and updates an ArgoCD manifest with the updated token
+This image regenerates ECR tokens and updates an ArgoCD manifest with the updated token.

 See the following for more info
 * https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_EKS.html